 Team members felt able to raise concerns and give feedback to the store manager and the regular RP, both of whom they found to be receptive to ideas and suggestions.
 Team members were aware of the escalation process for concerns and a whistleblowing policy was in place.
-The pharmacy advisor described that she felt supported by the store manager and the stores in the wider area.
-The manager said that she found the targets set challenging but manageable.
-The RP said that he was able to use his professional judgement to make decisions.
+The dispenser described that she felt supported by the store manager and the stores in the wider area.
+The RP said that he found the targets set challenging but manageable.
+He was able to use his professional judgement to make decisions.
 He would only undertake services such as MURs that were clinically appropriate.

-Principle 3 - Premises Standards met
+Principle 3 - Premises ✓ Standards met

 The pharmacy provides a safe, secure and professional environment for people to receive healthcare.
 The pharmacy has a soundproofed room where people can have private conversations with members of the pharmacy team.
+The pharmacy operates a hatch system which allows people to access its services late at night when the shop is closed.

-The pharmacy was located next to a GP practice in Wincanton.
-There was a large waiting area which led to the healthcare counter and the dispensary.
-There were plenty of chairs available.
-The pharmacy did not stock retail goods apart from pharmacy medicines behind the healthcare counter despite having plenty of space.
+The pharmacy was located on a retail park in Kingsteignton.
+It had a very large retail area, and the pharmacy was positioned at the rear of the shop.
+There was a healthcare counter and a galley style dispensary.
+There was a small waiting area with two chairs.
 A large consultation room was available in the pharmacy so that people could have conversations in private.
 The room was soundproofed and conversations could not be overheard from outside.
-But it was not locked and it contained an open sharps bin and adrenaline pens, a prescription-only medicine.
+It was not locked when not in use, but no confidential information or medicines were stored in there.